- Home

 ‘Curiosity Time’ is a vital element of early learning, as it not only supports children in developing knowledge and skills but also helps them to grow as independent, confident individuals.
 It encourages important life skills such as resilience, problem-solving, and working with others.

-During this time, children show what are known as the Characteristics of Effective Learning, which describe how young children learn best:
+During this time, children show what are known as the Characteristics of Effective Learning, which describe how young children learn best.
+These are:

 To keep learning exciting, we regularly enhance these spaces with new resources and challenges that reflect the children’s interests, support specific areas of development, and link to the themes we are exploring together.
 This ensures that children are always engaged, motivated, and making meaningful connections in their learning.